NeilChavis/soc-homelab/README.md

-# SOC Homelab
+# SOC Homelab Investigations

-This project documents a personal SOC homelab used to simulate attacker activity and practice security monitoring and investigation workflows.

-The environment was developed to gain hands-on experience with endpoint telemetry, network monitoring, and SIEM-based investigations.
+This repository documents security investigations conducted within a personal SOC homelab environment.
+The lab simulates attacker behavior across multiple systems and demonstrates how security analysts detect and investigate malicious activity using endpoint telemetry, network monitoring, and SIEM analysis.

-## Lab Components
+## Lab Environment

-- Windows 10 endpoint (victim system)
+The homelab environment consists of several systems used to simulate attacker activity and collect security telemetry.

-- Kali Linux attacker machine
+• Kali Linux – attacker simulation
-- Ubuntu monitoring server
-- Splunk SIEM
-- Sysmon endpoint logging
-- Suricata IDS
+• Windows 10 – monitored endpoint
-- Zeek network monitoring
+• Suricata / Zeek – network monitoring and traffic analysis
-- Winlogbeat log forwarding
+• Splunk – centralized log collection and investigation

-## Lab Architecture
+## Investigation Categories

-The lab simulates a small enterprise network where attacker activity from the Kali system generates telemetry across host and network sensors.

-Endpoint activity such as process execution, command line activity, and registry changes are captured by Sysmon.

-Network activity is monitored by Suricata and Zeek to detect suspicious traffic and generate alerts.

-All telemetry is forwarded to Splunk where it can be searched, correlated, and investigated from a SOC analyst perspective.
+The following investigations demonstrate how common attacker techniques appear in logs and how they can be analyzed from a SOC perspective.

-## Skills Demonstrated

-- SIEM log analysis
-- Endpoint telemetry analysis
-- Network traffic investigation
-- IDS alert investigation
-- Incident triage and analysis
+### Initial Access

+Simulated attacker entry techniques and the resulting endpoint and network activity.

-## Future Investigations
+Investigations included:

-- Persistence detection via registry run keys
-- Command and control detection
-- Suspicious PowerShell activity analysis
+• Malicious LNK Execution
+• RDP Authentication Activity

+Location:

+`investigations/initial-access/`

+## Goal of the Repository

+The goal of this repository is to demonstrate practical SOC investigation skills, including:

+• Log analysis
+• Process chain investigation
+• Authentication analysis
+• SIEM-based detection and investigation
+• Correlating endpoint and network telemetry